Pahiatua water still not OK

-Pahiatua residents will have to continue to boil their water for at least another three days after the town's water system failed to get the all-clear.
+Pahiatua residents will have to continue to boil their water for at least another few days after the town's water system failed to get the all-clear.

 Tararua mayor Roly Ellis said the council water manager rang him with the bad news on Saturday afternoon.